 - Progressive multifocal leukoencephalopathy (PML, a brain infection that can be life-threatening)

 - Posterior reversible encephalopathy syndrome (swelling in the brain)

 - Liver problems

 - High blood pressure

-- Increased risk of skin cancer (including basal cell carcinoma or melanoma)
+- Increased risk of skin cancer (including basal cell carcinoma, melanoma) or lymphoma

 - This medicine lowers the number of white blood cells.
 This weakens your immune system, so you may get infections more easily.
 Wash your hands often.
 Avoid people who are sick.
 Reported infections include bronchitis, pneumonia, varicella zoster, or herpes simplex, which could be life-threatening.
 This risk could last up to 2 months after you stop fingolimod treatment.